 When claiming these business-related entertainment deductions, you should keep in mind that you need to have documents showing that the entertainment was related to your business in case you are audited.
 With this in mind, be sure to keep a guest list (including the business relationship), and any receipts.

 To answer this, it's best to look at each type of expense.
-Current expenses are expenses that can be deducted from your business' total income in the year that they are expended.
-These expenses include the everyday costs of keeping your business going, such as the rent for your office, stationary and other supplies, and utilities.
+Current expenses are those that can be deducted from your business' total income in the year they are expended.
+These would include the everyday costs of keeping your business going, such as:

-Any money that you spend that will help generate revenue for your business in the future, such as a copier or a car, are called capital expenses and must be written off over their "useful life."
-The "useful life" period is normally 3, 5 or 7 years.
+Any money that you spend that will help generate revenue for your business in the future, such as a copier or a car, are called capital expenses and must be written off over their "useful life" which is normally three, five or seven years.

 However, there is an important exception to the normal capital expenses write off rules.
 A Section 179 deduction allows you to fully deduct capital expenses in the year that you incur those expenses.

-I am planning on taking a trip to trade show.
-If I take my family along as a vacation, can I still deduct my expenses?
+I'm planning on taking a trip to trade show.
+Can I take my family along as a vacation and still deduct my expenses?

-Part of my business requires me to work from home.
-Am I allowed to take a home office tax deduction?
+If my business requires me to work from home, am I allowed to take a home office tax deduction?

 In order for you to take the home business tax deduction, however, you must follow strict requirements.
 As an example, you will not be eligible to take the home business tax deduction if you use your home office partly for work and partly for personal use.

-I am thinking about starting my own small business.
-What steps should I take to avoid trouble with the IRS?
+I'm thinking about starting my own small business, so how can I avoid trouble with the IRS?

-One thing that many small business owners learn in order to stay out of trouble with the IRS is the importance of keeping records, and keeping them well.
-Indeed, many small business owners end up in trouble with the IRS simply because of poorly kept records (notice that this does not mean dishonest records).
-Poor record-keeping often leads to failure to file accurate tax returns, which can lead to audits.
-And if you have poorly kept records when you are audited, you can land in big trouble.
+One thing that many small business owners learn in order to stay out of trouble is the importance good record keeping.
+Indeed, many small business owners end up in trouble with the IRS simply because of poorly kept records, even where there's no attempt to evade or defraud.

 Many small business owners decide not to keep their own records and instead hire a professional record keeper to do the dirty work.
-If you decide to hire a professional record keeper, be sure to keep an eye on their work.
-However, if you are computer savvy, there are a number of programs you can use to keep your own business records.
+However, if you're computer savvy, there are a number of programs you can use to keep your own business records.

-You should always keep all receipts and records, canceled checks and other documents related to business expenses.
-Keep these documents organized in a safe place.
-In addition, it is helpful to keep them organized by category, such as:
+You should always keep business records organized and in a safe place.
+These records can include receipts, canceled checks, or other documents related to business expenses.
+It's helpful to keep them organized by category, such as:

-Once you have your file cabinet divided up nicely, make sure to put the right documents in the right folders.
-If the IRS ever shows up for an audit (according to some sources, small businesses are three times more likely to be audited than individuals), they are most likely to focus on expenses related to your car, travel costs, and entertainment.
-As always, the burden of providing documentation that verifies your deductions falls on you, not the IRS.
-If you are unsure about what you should keep, you should get in touch with a tax professional.
+If the IRS ever shows up for an audit, they are most likely to focus on expenses related to your car, travel costs, and entertainment.
+As always, the burden of providing records verifying your deductions falls on you, not the IRS.

-Lastly, you should keep in mind that the process of incorporating and maintaining your status as a corporation also comes with costs.
-Therefore, you should really only think about incorporation for the tax benefits if you are sure that your business is profitable and will maintain is profitability.
+The process of incorporating and maintaining your corporate status comes with costs.
+Therefore, you should really only think about incorporation for the tax benefits if you're sure that your business is profitable and will maintain is profitability.

 Is it a good idea for me to keep my own books for my small business and file my own taxes?

-If you are planning on keeping your own books, you should really invest in a good bookkeeping program.
-In addition, because these programs can be quite confusing, you should also think about taking a class to help you learn how to use the bookkeeping program.
-When you are ready to do your taxes, you should also invest in a tax program.
+If you're planning on keeping your own books, you should really invest in a good bookkeeping program.
+In addition, because these programs can be quite confusing, you should also think about taking a class to help you learn the program.
+When you're ready to do your taxes, you should also invest in tax software.

-Another step that you can take to make sure your bookkeeping system is on the right track is to hire a professional bookkeeper to take a look.
-Indeed, many small business owners that keep their own records hire a professional for a few hours to make sure their bookkeeping system is set up well and will function.
+Another step that you can take to make sure your bookkeeping system is on the right track is to hire a professional bookkeeper to review everything.
+Indeed, many small business owners that keep their own records hire a professional for a few hours to make sure their bookkeeping system is properly set up.
 In addition, many times these professionals can show you how to take your bookkeeping system and apply it to a tax program.

-I have a big project coming up with my small business.
-If I hire people to help with the project, are they considered employees or independent contractors?
+If I hire people for a big project coming up, are they considered employees or independent contractors?

 The answer to this question really depends on how you treat the workers.
-For example, if you are going to be telling the workers where, when and how to perform their job duties, then you treat them as employees because that is how the IRS will classify them.
+For example, if you're going to be telling the workers where, when and how to perform their job duties, then you should treat them as employees because that is how the IRS will classify them.
 You should really only treat workers as independent contractors if they have their own business and offer their services to several clients.
-When you are in doubt, you should probably err on the side of caution and treat your workers as employees.
+When in doubt, you should probably err on the side of caution and treat your workers as employees.

 Many small business owners are tempted to classify workers as independent contractors in order to save money in the short run.
 However, if you run into trouble with the IRS for misclassifying workers, you'll probably end up losing more money than you saved.
 If the IRS feels that you misclassified workers, they can reclassify them as employees and impose back taxes, penalties and interest against you.